No script

 The resort of Ranca (in Gorj county), which is accessible only by driving on Transalpina Road, made it on this list for one simple reason: the snow season here usually starts from September and lasts until May.
 Though only with 3.4 km of slopes, you can admire beautiful views of the area while riding on the spacious and not-crowded downhill slopes.

 There is also the nearby resort of Voineasa - Vidra - Transalpina (RO website), which you can find by continuing to drive on Transalpina Road from Ranca.
 The resort - in Valcea County - opened in 2012 and boasts an ambitious project to create 80 km of slopes in Romania at altitudes of 2.100m!
 Right now, only 6.1 km of runs have been groomed.
-The Voineasa - Vidra - Transalpina ski resort is not easily accessible without a car, but the breathtaking views of the area, coupled with the almost-virgin slopes, make it a great winter destination! - should consider this resort for a ski holiday in Romania!
+The Voineasa - Vidra - Transalpina ski resort is not easily accessible without a car, but the breathtaking views of the area, coupled with the almost-virgin slopes, make it a great winter destination! - should consider this resort for a winter sports holiday in Romania!

 Parang ski resort is located in the massif with the same name - Parâng Mountains and is also accessible from Ranca.